woodj22/LeaveTracker/CAHNGELOG.md

 # CHANGELOG

+### v0.1.2
+- Import POST method now works with any csv containing relevant information for people.

 ### v0.1.1
 - Improve file upload to allow any csv to any database.
 - Create CMS model and database